The University's finances at a glance 2021/22

 The adjusted operating surplus excludes the impact of a one-off non-cash charge of £219.5 million in relation to the Universities Superannuation Scheme (USS), which recently extended the deficit recovery period by ten years

 To find more detail and commentary on the University's finances, you can look at our 2021/22 Financial Statements on our corporate documents page.

 Where our money comes from

-The University of Manchester does not make a profit on the income it receives; all income is reinvested to fulfil the University's core goals.
+The University of Manchester does not make a profit on the income it receives; all income is reinvested to fulfil the University's strategic priorities.

 Where our money is spent

 The largest proportion of our income is spent on our staff, who support the delivery of these core goals.
-Our staff costs have grown significantly over recent years due primarily to inflationary pay awards, automatic pay increments and increased pension costs.
+Our staff costs this year total £816.8 milion and include a one-off non-cash charge of £219.5 million relating to USS.
+Underlying staff costs (excluding the significant USS pension adjustment) have increased by 2.4% to £597.3 million.

 International student fees